keiyng/censorship-scraper/README.md

 PhantomJS is an executable.
 Download link: (http://phantomjs.org/download.html)
  ## The Scrapper
  * No sign-in to Weibo is required.
-* Scrape full content by expanding long posts that have been collpased by JavaScript.
+* Scrape full content by expanding long posts that have been clipped by JavaScript.
 * Parallel scraping with multi-threading.
 * Designed to scrape content that contains TEXT ONLY.
 To scrape content that includes external links and media, remove or modify the filters under `scrape()` in `web_scraping.py`.
 * Designed to use with a MySQL database.